danasg/vef1-hopverkefni1/README.md

 This website is the first group project in vefforritun 1.
 It's repository is in Github and deployed in Netlify.

-npm install
+npm install/n
-npm run dev
+npm run dev/n
 npm run lint-scss

 Fonts folder for fonts